day8/re-frame/docs/EPs/002-ReframeInstances.md

 use the arg given to it called, say, `frame` like this:
 `(dispatch frame [:event-id arg])`.

 This approach is certainly simple.
-But it does get labourious and tedious pretty quickly.
+But it does get laborious and tedious pretty quickly.
 Every view needs to accept a `frame` and every XXX further supply that frame to child